Deltares/HYDROLIB-core/docs/tutorials/loading_and_saving_a_model.md

 model.save(filepath=Path("/p/model/FlowFM.mdu"), recurse=True, path_style="windows")
 ```

-In the two above examples the `path_style` option describes the desired path style of the saved model files.

-When the `path_style` option is not passed to the initialize or save function of the model, the option will be set to the path style of the currently running OS.
+In the two examples mentioned above, the `path_style` option indicates the preferred path style of the saved model files.
+However, if this option is not specified when initializing or saving the model, it will default to the path style of the current operating system.

 The `path_style` option supports these three values:
 * `None` (will default to either `"windows"` or `"unix"` depending on the running OS)